mrc-ide/excalibur/README.md

 ## Installation

-You can install the released version of excalibur from [its Github repository](https://github.com/mrc-ide/excalibur) with:
+You can install the released version of *excalibur* from [its Github repository](https://github.com/mrc-ide/excalibur) with:

 ``` r
 devtools::install_github("mrc-ide/excalibur")
 ```

-This package requires Odin and Deriv.
+This package requires *Odin*. *Deriv* and *stringr* need to be installed if you wish to calculate your own derivatives if using the derivative approximation method.

 ## SIRD Model